chambies2015/OmniTrackr/README.md

 OmniTrackr now includes powerful export/import capabilities:

 ### Exporting Data
-- Click the **"Export Data"** button in either the Movies or TV Shows tab
+- Click the **"Export Data"** button in the Movies, TV Shows, or Anime tab
 - Your entire collection will be downloaded as a JSON file with timestamp
-- The export includes all metadata: titles, directors, years, ratings, reviews, watched status, and poster URLs
+- The export includes all metadata: titles, directors/creators, years, ratings, reviews, watched status, and poster URLs
 - Export files are named `omnitrackr-export-YYYY-MM-DD.json`

 ### Importing Data
-- Click the **"Import Data"** button in either tab to select a JSON file
+- Click the **"Import Data"** button in any tab to select a JSON file
-- The system will automatically detect and import movies and TV shows
+- The system will automatically detect and import movies, TV shows, and anime
-- **Smart conflict resolution**: Existing entries (matched by title + director for movies, title + year for TV shows) will be updated rather than duplicated
+- **Smart conflict resolution**: Existing entries (matched by title + director for movies, title + year for TV shows and anime) will be updated rather than duplicated
+- **Backward compatibility**: Old export files without anime data can still be imported
 - Import results show how many items were created vs updated
 - Any errors during import are reported for easy troubleshooting